petergeoghegan/pg_hexedit/README.md

 `-D 'attlen,attname,attalign,attlen,attname,attalign,...'`

 Each attribute's triple of metadata should appear in pg_attribute.attnum order.
-The convenience scripts use an SQL query to form the string.
+The convenience scripts use an SQL query to form the string (see the `__open_relation` utility script).
 The attrlist SQL query will produce a correct `-D` argument when run against a relation with the same schema as the target relation/file, even when run against an unrelated PostgreSQL installation, provided a compatible CPU architecture is used.
 Note that dropped columns need to be represented in the attrlist string.
 Elements that contain whitespace or comma characters can be parsed as a single element by appearing within double quotes.
 It's good practice to use single quotes for the attrlist argument as a whole.

 See `pg_hexedit -h` for full details of all available options.